yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 🔥 News
+- [Nov.
+2025] &nbsp; We attend the 2025 Conference on Empirical Methods in Natural Language Processing in Suzhou, China.
+- [May.
+2025] &nbsp; We attend the 30th International Conference on Database Systems for Advanced Applications in Singapore, Singapore.
+- [Apr.
+2025] &nbsp; We attend the Thirteenth International Conference on Learning Representations in Singapore EXPO.
 - [Jan.
-2025] &nbsp; One paper on Explainable Knowledge Probing is accepted in [DASFAA2025](https://dasfaa2025.github.io/#/calls/research-papers).
+2025] &nbsp; One paper on explainable knowledge probing is accepted in [DASFAA2025](https://dasfaa2025.github.io/#/calls/research-papers).
 - [Nov.
-2024] &nbsp; One paper on Explainable Multi-hop Reasoning is accepted in [COLING2025](https://coling2025.org/).
+2024] &nbsp; One paper on explainable multi-hop reasoning is accepted in [COLING2025](https://coling2025.org/).
 - [Aug.
 2024] &nbsp; We attend the 2024 Annual Conference of the ACL in Bangkok, Thailand.
 - [May.
 2024] &nbsp; One paper on Self-explaining Rationalization is accepted in [ACL2024](https://2024.aclweb.org/).
 - [Apr.
 2024] &nbsp; One Journal paper on FrameNet Knowledge is accepted on [MIR2024](https://www.mi-research.net/).